 Release date for the 2018 Honda Odyssey is mid-May 2017.

 What change would make it better?

 Honda seems to have addressed most of the outgoing Odyssey’s shortfalls.
 It’s toned down the lightning-bolt beltline and concealed the side door tracks.
-More power is always welcome, and we hope the upgraded transmissions indeed translate to yet more powertrain refinement and the additional sound deadening to quieter cruising.
-Better bump absorption without compromising handling is a worthy goal.
+More power is always welcome, and the upgraded transmissions indeed translate to yet more powertrain refinement and the additional sound deadening to quieter cruising.
+Better bump absorption without compromising handling is another worthy goal met.
 The new dashboard and interior are steps forward, too.
 The safety of Honda Sensing for most owners is a big plus, certainly.
-How features are apportioned among the trim levels is always an issue with Honda: it sometimes seems far too intent on forcing buyers up the price ladder.
-We’ll soon learn if that’s among the 2018 changes.
+And we’re happy to see Honda create an EX-L model that combines imbedded navigation with rear entertainment.
+It’s a sign Honda’s beginning to soften a policy that’s tended to force buyers up the price ladder to acquire desirable features.